Giuseppe Conte: Constitutional reform

 Under Conte's governments, the Italian Parliament approved what is known as the "Fraccaro Reform", from the name of the M5S deputy who was the bill's first signatory.
-The reform was finally approved by the Parliament, with the fourth and final vote in the Chamber of Deputies on 8 October, with 553 votes in favor and 14 against.
+The reform was finally approved by the Parliament, with the fourth and final vote in the Chamber of Deputies on 8 October, with 553 votes in favour and 14 against.
 In the final vote, the bill was supported both by the majority and the opposition; only the liberal party More Europe (+Eu) and other small groups voted against.
 The reform called for a cut in the number of MPs, which would shrink from 630 to 400 deputies and from 315 to 200 senators.

 After the proposal's approval, Conte said: "The reduction in parliamentarians is a reform that will bring a greater efficiency of parliamentary jobs.
 Now, citizens will be closer to the institutions.
-It is an historical passing that, together with other projected reform, will be a prelude to greater efficiency of our parliamentary system."
+It is a historical passing that, together with other projected reform, will be a prelude to greater efficiency of our parliamentary system."

 The referendum to approve the reform was scheduled on 29 March.
 However it was postponed to 20–21 September due to the coronavirus pandemic which hit Italy hard.
 In September, Italians largely approved the reform, with nearly 70% voting in favor.